DHBW-TINF24F/Team5-management-and-docs/PROJECT/software-requirements-specification.md

 This specification uses terms 'modern hardware' and 'stable connection to the backend' often.
 The software was tested on a MacBook Pro 2024 (M4 Pro, 48 GB, macOS 15.7.1) with a local Mnestix Browser build.
-All loading times etc. refer to this machine and environment.
+All loading times refer to this machine and environment.
 Note that the repository size influences the loading time.
 This software was tested with a 100 item repository.